developer2020github/feedreader_test/README.md

 0. Ensure you have node. js and npm installed.
 Refer to https://docs.npmjs.com/getting-started/installing-node for installation instructions.
-1. Please extract provided archive file.
+1. Get project from GitHub.
 2. In the main directory (one level up of src and dist) run command "npm install"
 This will download and install all the gulp packages required for builds.